 Nakia (Lupita Nyong'o), Ramonda (Angela Bassett), Okoye (Danai Gurira), Shuri (Letitia Wright) and Ayo (Florence Kasumba) are the warriors and royalty that will be defending Wakanda in one of the most anticipated films of 2018.
 Audiences will get to see them in action on Feb.
 16 in the Marvel Studios film.

 Jennifer Lawrence reunites with Hunger Games: Mockingjay Part 1 and 2 director Francis Lawrence for an adaptation of ex-CIA agent Jason Matthew's 2013 spy novel Red Sparrow.
 In the spy thriller, out March 2, Lawrence plays an injured Russian ballerina who enrolls in the program that instructs Russian spies in how to seduce their targets — and ends up falling in love with a CIA agent (Joel Edgerton).

 Ava DuVernay's adaptation of Madeleine L'Engle's classic sci-fi fantasy book (out March 9) comes complete with Mindy Kaling, Reese Witherspoon and Oprah in a dazzling array of metallic lipsticks, but the film's center is Meg, played Storm Reid.
 The ever-determined Meg traverses space and time to find her missing scientist father on the planet that houses the universe's greatest evil.

 Lara Croft, 'Tomb Raider'

-Alicia Vikander is stepping in to Angelina Jolie's well-treaded combat boots for the 2018 reboot of the video game adaptation.
-The film, out March 16, is written by Geneva Robertson-Dworet and sees Lara Croft head to an island where he adventurer father (Dominic West) disappeared.
+Alicia Vikander is stepping into Angelina Jolie's well-treated combat boots for the 2018 reboot of the video game adaptation.
+The film, out March 16, is written by Geneva Robertson-Dworet and sees Lara Croft head to an island where his adventurer father (Dominic West) disappeared.